 Following Quillen \cite{Qui67}, a model category is a category with three distinguished classes of morphisms, called cofibrations, fibrations and weak equivalences, which satisfy a few axioms that are reminiscent of certain properties of continuous maps on topological spaces.
-The homotopy category associated with a model category is obtained by formally inverting the weak equivalences, which keeps the same objects.
-The chain homotopy category ${\bf K}(\mathcal{P})$ (resp. ${\bf K}(\mathcal{I})$) is equivalent to the homotopy category of contraderived (resp. coderived) model structure in the sense of Positselski \cite{Pot11}; see also \cite{Bec14, Gil08}.
-Moreover, one can also realize ${\bf K}(\mathcal{GP})$ and ${\bf K}(\mathcal{GI})$ as homotopy categories of certain model categories under mild conditions; see details in \cite{Gil16}.
+The associated homotopy category is obtained by formally inverting the weak equivalences.
+For instance, ${\bf K}(\mathcal{P})$ (resp. ${\bf K}(\mathcal{I})$) is equivalent to the homotopy category of the contraderived (resp. coderived) model structure introduced by Positselski \cite{Pot11}; see also \cite{Bec14, Gil08}.
+Under mild conditions, ${\bf K}(\mathcal{GP})$ and ${\bf K}(\mathcal{GI})$ admit similar model-categorical realizations; see details in \cite{Gil16}.